phpredis/phpredis/README.markdown

 // Will set the key, if it doesn't exist, with a ttl of 10 seconds
 $redis->set('key', 'value', ['nx', 'ex'=>10]);

-// Will set a key, if it does exist, with a ttl of 1000 miliseconds
+// Will set a key, if it does exist, with a ttl of 1000 milliseconds
 $redis->set('key', 'value', ['xx', 'px'=>1000]);

 ~~~